ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 These are the guidelines you should follow if you have multicore systems:

 - For each core, initialize, configure and enable the a mailbox event (usually an interrupt) at `SystemInit()`.
-- For each core, implement the mailbox event handler (usually interrupt handler):
+- For each core, implement the IPC event handler (usually interrupt handler):
-  - This handler must call an Arm callback function.
-The [HAL functions section](#hal-functions) explains this in more detail.
+  - The handler must call an Arm callback function.
+Refer to [HAL functions section](#hal-functions) for more details.
-  - It is your responsibility to clear the mailbox event.
-You can do this in the event handler.
 - For each core, implement the HAL function that notifies the peer processor about a mailbox event occurrence.
 This is a part of the HAL, and the section below explains this in more detail.
 - For each core, add the "SPM_MAILBOX" component field for its target node in mbed-os/targets/targets.json file.